Ghislaine Maxwell trial: When will we have a verdict?

 It’s impossible to say how long the jury will take to come to a verdict on each of the six charges.

-However, experts have speculated that jurors will aim to have the trial wrapped up by the end of the week before Christmas arrives.
+Experts had speculated that jurors would aim to have the trial wrapped up before Christmas arrives.

-By the end of the second day of deliberation on Tuesday, jurors had submitted four notes to the judge.
+But asked on Wednesday if they wanted to continue deliberating the next day, jurors said: “No, thank you.”

-The final note read out just before 5pm could signal that significant progress has already been made, asking whether testimony from accuser Annie Farmer can apply to two charges of conspiracy.
+Judge Nathan subsequently sent jurors home until next week, meaning Ms Maxwell had to spend her 60th birthday - which falls on Christmas Day - behind bars.

 Register for free to continue reading